dcunited001/te-xel-io/app/posts/2015-05-10-celtic-hyperdimensional-space-graffiti-and-writers-block.md

 - Mathematic definition of creativity.
 - Teaching category theory and math using graffiti!
 "That's a dope natural transformation, yo!
 I really like how you did them functors."
 - Bytecode inspection for vulnerabilities.
 (I'm pretty sure this is basically antivirus software)
-- Bytecode inspection for performance enhancements.
+- Bytecode inspection for performance enhancement.
 Identifying algorithms which could instead be GPU accelerated.
 - How to Visualize a Hyperdimensional Grid
 - Markup language to transform webapps to xml, renderable to a native app, preserving all functionality.
 Probably not very effective or practical, but interesting to see if it's possible.

 #### Anime
-- Why computer generated animation is inferior
+- Why purely computer-generated cel-shaded animation is inferior.
 - My opinions on US voice acting.

 #### Language